Azure Storage security guide

 There is an article listed in the resources below that provides the list of the many fields in the logs and what they are used for.
 Here is the list of fields in order:

-We're interested in the entries for GetBlob, and how they are authenticated, so we need to look for entries with operation-type "Get-Blob", and check the request-status (4th column) and the authorization-type (8th column).
+We're interested in the entries for GetBlob, and how they are authorized, so we need to look for entries with operation-type "Get-Blob", and check the request-status (fourth column) and the authorization-type (eighth column).

 For example, in the first few rows in the listing above, the request-status is "Success" and the authorization-type is "authenticated".
-This means the request was validated using the storage account key.
+This means the request was authorized using the storage account key.